Building Better Opportunities

 Building Better Opportunities: Getting Cumbria to Work: Barrow and South Lakeland (BBO-GCtW) is one of three partnership projects in Cumbria being jointly funded through the Building Better Opportunities programme by the European Social Fund and the National Lottery, through the Big Lottery Fund, who are co-investing in local projects tackling the root causes of worklessness, promoting social inclusion and driving local jobs and growth.
 The other two projects are being led by Groundwork in Allerdale and Copeland and by WEA in Carlisle and Eden.

-The Getting Cumbria to Work: Barrow and South Lakeland project seeks to provide support and work with individuals who are facing multiple and complex barriers to employment and who are furthest removed from the labour market.
-It will help them to move towards and into employment by supporting them to play a greater, more productive role in their communities, demonstrate increased skills and confidence and be much more likely to consider employment or volunteering as a viable prospect.
+BBO-GCtW BBO-GCtW seeks to provide support and work with individuals across Barrow and South Lakeland who are facing multiple and complex barriers to employment and who are furthest removed from the labour market.
+It will seek to help move them into or closer to the labour market supporting them to play a greater, more productive role in their communities, demonstrate increased skills and confidence and be much more likely to consider employment or volunteering as a viable prospect.